mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Listeners have sections of their own in the MaxScale configuration file.

+### Include

+An _include_ section defines common parameters used in other configuration sections.

 # Administration

 The administation of MaxScale can be divided in two parts: